 Every financial year ending 31 March the annual audit of the Town Council’s accounts are reviewed by both the internal and external auditor.
 Audit information can be viewed here:

-External Audit Report – due in September 2021
+External Audit Report – to follow

 The financial year for local authorities is 1 April – 31 March.
 Year to date budgets can be viewed on the Full Council section of the Meetings page

 Town and Parish Councils which have a gross annual income or expenditure (whichever is the higher) of a least £200,000 are required to publish ‘Public Data’ as set out in The Code of Recommended Practice for Local Authorities on Data Transparency’.

 Although only ‘recommended practice’ Bridgwater Town Council believes that being transparent is pivotal to enable greater democratic accountability over how council tax and public money is spent.
 However, Public Data does not include personal information as this would contravene the Data Protection Act 2018.
 In accordance with the Code of Recommended Practice Bridgwater Town Council will make available for public inspection the relevant information as stipulated within the Code.